Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Statistical Complexity Dimension

 Applying $\di$ to the Blackwell measure $\BlackwellMeasure(\MxSSet)$ gives the rate of divergence of $\Cmu$ as one constructs increasingly better finite-state approximations to the infinite-state \eM.
 In this way, $\dsc$ describes the divergence of memory resources when attempting to optimally predict a process that requires an uncountably-infinite number of predictive features.
 This is a unique, minimal description of the process' structural complexity.
-This solves the challenge posed in the introduction: quantifying structure for truly complex systems.
+This solves the challenge posed in the introduction: quantifying structure for a broad class of truly complex systems.

-When a process may be optimally predicted with a countable number of predictive features, the statistical complexity dimension vanishes.
+When a process may be optimally predicted with a finite number of predictive features, the statistical complexity dimension vanishes.
 In this case, the more relevant complexity measure is the original \eM statistical complexity $\Cmu$, which is is finite.
-Statistical complexity dimension for a process that may be minimally generated with $N$ states is less than or equal to $N-1$.
+When a process requires uncountably-infinite causal states, but may be generated with a minimal $N$-state (nonunifilar) HMC, the statistical complexity is less than or equal to $N-1$.
 This is the associated IFS's \emph{embedding dimension}, since the mixed states lie in a space of dimension $N-1$.

 Unfortunately, directly calculating the information dimension using \cref{eq:InformationDimension}---and therefore calculating the statistical complexity dimension $\dsc$---is nontrivial, as it requires estimating a fractal measure.
 Fortunately, to calculate the $\dsc$ of the mixed state attractor $\MxSSet$, we can leverage the associated generating dynamical system (see \cref{sec:MixedStateasanIFS}).